STUDENT ORGANIZATION LEADERS

 - Involvement by percentage of group members.

-- Involvement of total number of engineering students including percentage of women engineering students.
+- Involvement of total number of engineering students including percentage of women engineering students on e-board.

 Reports Must Include the Following Sections: